Cloud Service >> Knowledgebase >> How To >> How To Setup A Sub Domain?

 How To Setup A Sub Domain?

 A popular chore for developers and website managers is setting up a subdomain.
-If you want to develop a testing environment, organise information, or grow the size of your online presence, you must know how to establish a subdomain.
-This article's goal is to provide a thorough rundown of the actions required to set up a subdomain.
+Whether you're looking to develop a testing environment, organize information, or expand your online presence, knowing how to establish a subdomain is essential.
+Additionally, after creating the subdomain, it’s important to ping subdomain to verify its accessibility and ensure it is properly configured.
+This article provides a thorough rundown of the steps required to set up and ping a subdomain.

 1. Understanding Subdomains